ffplayout/ffplayout/docs/output.md

 ## HLS

 In this mode you can output directly to a hls playlist.
 The nice thing here is, that ffplayout need less resources then in streaming mode.

+HLS output is currently the default, mostly because it works out of the box and don't need a streaming target.
+In default settings it saves the segments to **/usr/share/ffplayout/public/live/**.

+**It is recommend to serve the HLS stream with nginx or another web server, and not with ffpapi (which is more meant for previewing).**

 **HLS multiple outputs example:**